 The winter months are typically warmer in the south, but that outcome isn’t guaranteed.
 So you’ll want to bring shorts, capris, and khakis for the lovely days and some thermals to layer on the cold ones.
 Although Florida and Arizona typically stay near 55°F or warmer in January, it can get below freezing when a cold front decides to blow through the area.

 Life as a snowbird means you have time to pursue hobbies and recreational activities during the winter months.
 If you have something that interests you, the equipment should get packed for your trip.
 That means your golf clubs, camera equipment, painting gear, and other items can either fly or drive with you.

 If space is limited for your trip down south, you can ship the items to your new address.
 You also have the option to hire professional movers to transport your items.

 3. All of your essential electronics.

 It wasn’t that long ago when snowbirds were packing GPS devices, portable televisions, alarm clocks, stereos, and more into a trunk for the trip south.
 All of that stuff is now contained in your smartphone!
-When you think of today’s electronics, you should bring cases, chargers, computers, fitness trackers, and anything else that you use regularly.
+So when you think of today’s electronics, you should bring cases, chargers, computers, fitness trackers, and anything else you use regularly.